 - Game-Breaking Injury: Retired rather than face surgery for a knee injury.

-- Genius Bruiser/Omniglot: He was a very well-educated man who could speak seven languages.
+- Genius Bruiser: He was a very well-educated man who could speak seven languages.

 - King of Beasts: He was known as "The Russian Lion".
-It's not a case of Fake Nationality, since when he was born Estonia was part of the Russian Empire.
+It's not a case of Fake Nationality, since his homeland was only a province within Tsarist Russia when he was born and was only independent for about 19 years of his life (long after he retired).

 - Long Title: Among the books he wrote while in retirement were Consciousness and Character: True Definitions of Entity, Individuality, Personality, Nonentity and The Three Memories and Forgetfulness: What They Are and What Their True Significance is in Human Life.